AP-Skill-Development-Corporation/SPMVV-Python-Internship/README.md

 # Day-11(21-10-2022):
   - Previous concepts overview
   - Function argument types with default and required argument with sample example on each

+# Day-12(22-10-2022):
+  - Function argument types with keyword and variable length argument with sample example on each